MediaUncovered/NewsAnalysis/README.md

 ```

 ## Word Embeddings

-- *newsAnalysis/createModel.py* trains a word embedding based on documents stored in a database.
-To connect to the database the user has to provide its name, host, port, user and password.
-Together with the desired number of documents used for training the word embeddings, these properties are the input arguments of the function.
+- *newsAnalysis/createDatabase.py* accesses a SQL database to write the first n articles with information about title, text, the date of publication, article and newspaper id to a csv file.To connect to the database provide its name, host, port, user and password have to be provided.

+- *newsAnalysis/Model.py* trains a word embedding, fasttext or word2vec, based on documents stored in a csv file.
-- *newsAnalysis/evaluateScript.py* computes the accuracy of a word embedding model.
-Google generated analogies that show how well a model has learnt the relations in a specific field, e.g. *Tokyo:Japan::Oslo:Norway*, *sister:brother::niece:nephew*, etc. Besides semantic relations also word forms are tested, e.g. *sleeping:slept::dancing:danced*, *cool:coolest::weird:weirdest*, etc.
+Google generated analogies that show how well a model has learnt the relations in a specific field, e.g. *Tokyo:Japan::Oslo:Norway*, *sister:brother::niece:nephew*, etc. Besides semantic relations also word forms are tested, e.g. *sleeping:slept::dancing:danced*, *cool:coolest::weird:weirdest*, etc. With *evaluate()* the results of the trained word embedding model are displayed
-To load the model the number of documents is required.
+Storing a model in a tsv file enable its visualization with the [tensorflow embedding proyector](
+://projector.tensorflow.org/).

 We recommend to create a shell or python script to specify the parameters and execute the different steps: